jonathandrnd/graficos/Angry_birds/README.md

-A 2D game like Angry birds made using OpenGL3
+3D game like Angry birds made using OpenGL4

-Run make, it should compile the source

 Additional libraries required:
 * SOIL for texture rendering